“Our Fathers Have Inherited Only Lies!”

 Having now completed our exposition in detail, if we take a survey of the substance of the entire matter, these two verses in Isaiah refer to the time when the nations will come to the realization that they have inherited nothing but lies from their fathers who have created their own religion and their own image of a “messiah”, as if they are from YHVH.

-But “the nations that shall come to YHVH and say, “Our fathers have inherited only falsehood, futility, and there is no value in them”, they are “many peoples and strong nations that shall come to seek Yehovah of hosts in Yerushalayim, and the people who shall “go up to the mountain of Yehovah, to the House of the Elohim of Ya’akov, and say ‘Let Him teach us His ways, and let us walk in His paths, for out of Tsiyon comes forth the Torah, and the Word of Yehovah from Yerushalayim”.
+In those days of distress ten men from all nations shall take hold of the edge of the garment of a Jew, saying, “Let us go with you, for we have heard that Elohim is with you”.
+And to YHVH they shall say, “Our fathers have inherited only falsehood, futility, and there is no value in them”.
+And then they shall go up to the mountain of YHVH, to the House of the Elohim of Ya’akov, and say, “Let Him teach us His ways, and let us walk in His paths, for out of Tsiyon comes forth the Torah, and the Word of YHVH from Jerusalem, for they worship what they know because the salvation is of the Jews”.

 These nations are neither the heathens, who do not recognize the Most High in the first place, nor are the converts, who already walk in His ways, but the gentiles, who have confessed with their mouths a faith to Elohim but have been in denial of the Torah for two millennia.